TimBHowe/woocommerce-conditional-shipping-and-payments-city-extension/README.md

 1. Select the country as Australia and state/county to Australia - Victoria.
 1. Save the restriction.

-This example will look at the shipping city/suburb and if any of the variation someone might use when filling out a shipping form to denote the Australian suburb of Preston, NSW strings are using for the shipping city/suburb, or billing address if used as shipping, it will exclude the shipping methods mentioned in the restriction.
+This example will look at the shipping city/suburb and if any of the variation someone might use when filling out a shipping form to denote the Australian suburb of Preston, Victoria strings are using for the shipping city/suburb, or billing address if used as shipping, it will exclude the shipping methods mentioned in the restriction.

+This example can be repeated for other restrictions as well.

 ![alt text](image-2.png)